Reykjavík International Film Festival: 2004–2009

 Peter Greenaway visited Reykjavík, held a lecture and was awarded for his life achievement as a filmmaker.
-An international federation of film critics, FIPRESCI, awarded Danish debut feature The Art of Crying by Peter Schønau Fog, which also received the Church of Iceland award, given for the second time.
+An international federation of film critics, FIPRESCI, awarded Danish debut feature The Art of Crying by Peter Schønau Fog, which also received the Church of Iceland award, given out for the second time.
 "The film deals delicately with issues that often are kept quiet and presents them with respect, understanding and sympathy.
 The Art of Crying raises awareness of the fragility of life, moves the audience and calls for discussion and responses," is stated in the jury's motivation.
-The audience award went to Joy Division's Ian Curtis biopic Control by Anton Corbijn and Amnesty International awarded El Ejido for The Law of Profit – a documentary on immigrants in southern Spain.
+The audience award went to Joy Division's Ian Curtis biopic Control by Anton Corbijn and Amnesty International awarded El Ejido for The Law of Profit – a documentary on immigrants in South Spain.

+RIFF 2007 drew over 20,000 people (approx. 7% of Iceland's population) to the festival's screenings and filled 84% of available seats during the festival's eleven days.

 A screening was held in a swimming pool in 2009.

 In 2008, RIFF was held for the fifth time.
 Over 300 foreign guests visited the festival and well over 20,000 people saw the films that RIFF had to offer.
 The movie Tulpan received the Golden Puffin, RIFF's main award, and was named Discovery of the Year.
 Home by Ursula Meier received the FIPRESCI award and Snijeg by Aida Begić from Bosnia-Herzegovenia received the Church of Iceland award.
 Venkovský ucitel by Bohdan Sláma from the Czech Republic received the Gay-friendly award given by Iceland's National Association of Gays and Lesbians.
 The Association also gave She's a Boy I Knew by Gwen Haworth from Canada a special recognition award.
 Electronica Reykjavík by Arnar Jónasson from Iceland was voted most popular by the attendees at RIFF.

 The special events at RIFF were a success.
 'Sound on Sight' was a project where people were able to focus on the special bond and connection between music and film.
 A project called 'Minus 25' was designed for people under the age of 25 and included many mini projects, e.g., a competition where youngsters wrote music for the movie The Crowd, which was originally released in 1928.
 A short film competition for young students was held and even Iceland's kindergartens were able to participate in their own little project where children made short films from digital photographs.
 A talent campus was held where young people from Europe and America were invited to meet in Reykjavík and see what the film industry had to offer on the other side of the globe.
 This was only a fraction of the special events RIFF had to offer in 2008.

 One of the biggest events at the festival and one of the festival's all-over highlights was the visit of 2009's honorary guest - Miloš Forman.
 Apart from Forman, many international guests came to Reykjavík for the 2009 edition: directors, press and other guests.